Hornbill-Docs/hornbill-utilities/hornbill-utilities/hornbill-clean-utility.md

     * ChatSessionIDs - Array of strings - a list of chat session IDs to delete.
 If no chat session IDs are provided, then ALL chat sessions will be deleted.

 ## Running the utility
-When you are ready to clear-down your request, asset or user records:
+When you are ready to clear-down your requests, assets, or user records:

 1. Open **conf.json** and add in the necessary configuration.
 1. Open a terminal window.